raceintospace/raceintospace/doc/manual/manual.md

 * `no_backup` – Forces you to assign a Backup as well as a Primary crew to all missions (Classic setting).

-    The requirement was dropped because it's your space program after all; surely you should be able to forgo assigning a backup crew if you want, though it's still recommended since it reduces the risk of cancellation.
+    The requirement was dropped in version 1.0 because it's your space program after all; surely you should be able to forgo assigning a backup crew if you want, though it's still recommended since it reduces the risk of cancellation.

-* `no_money_cheat` – Disables the money cheat (pressing $ in Purchasing) in single-player games.
+* `no_money_cheat` – Disables the money cheat (pressing $ in Purchasing) in single-player games (Classic setting).
 It is always disabled in multiplayer.

 * `show_recruit_stats` –  By default you can now see skills other than CA and EN during recruitment; setting `show_recruit_stats 0` will return to Classic behavior.

 * `use_endurance` –  By default the game now makes some use of the Endurance skill, which it didn't before.
-It adds the crew's EN average to the duration steps on duration missions, and spacepeople hurt in a newscast are less likely to retire if their endurance is high; set to `use_endurance 0` to return to Classic behavior.
+It adds the crew's EN average to the duration steps on duration missions, and spacepeople hurt in a newscast are less likely to retire if their endurance is high.
+Also people sent to the Hospital tend to be released sooner if they have a high EN.
+Set to `use_endurance 0` to return to Classic behavior.

 * `succesRDMax` –  Max R&D will increase 1 pt/mission only if the component was already at Max R&D (Classic setting).
 The change made in RIS 2.0 (which this option turns off) does two things.

     1. Dummy tests on equipment not yet at Max R&D still count toward reaching Max Safety; if you fly a Vostok at, say, 70% its Safety will go up to 71% *and* the Max R&D will go up a percent; this encourages players to fly dummy tests, since it makes it worthwhile to fly them early.
     2. Allows you to research back to where you left off if your component was downgraded due to a newscast.
 Of course, Max R&D is still reset by catastrophic failures.

     Setting `succesRDMax 0` will require the usual dummy tests to return your hardware to its previous Safety rating after a newscast, and will reintroduce "wasted" dummy tests.

 * `boosterSafety` –  The Safety of a boosted rocket will be the average of rocket and booster safety (Classic setting), rather than the two multiplied by one another (e.g., rocket at 85% and booster at 45% would work out to 85+45÷2=65%, rather than .85x.45=.38 or 38%).